aptech/docs/docs/CR-astds.rst

 .. math:: \sigma = \sqrt{\frac{1}{n}×\Sigma_{i=1}^n(X_i − \mu)^2}

 Thus, the divisor is *N* rather than *N-1*, where *N* is the number of elements being summed.
-See astd for the alternate definition.
+See :func:`astd` for the alternate definition.

 Examples
 ----------------